• Resources

 Three-Way Matching

-The GRN is the key document in the three-way match, which compares the GRN with the purchase order and the supplier’s invoice.
-If all three of these pieces of paper match, then the invoice is authorized for payment, helping to prevent the payment of incorrect amounts.
+The GRN is a key document in the three-way match, where it is compared with the purchase order and the supplier’s invoice.
+If all three records (PO, GRN, and invoice) match, then the invoice is authorized for payment, helping to prevent the payment of incorrect amounts.

 Dispute Resolution